Cimy-wang/FusDreamer/README.md

 # FusDreamer
-Official implementation of "A label-efficient remote sensing world model for multimodal data fusion, IEEE TGRS 2025.
-DOI: 10.1109/TGRS.2025.3554862"
+We have relased the code of A label-efficient Remote Sensing World Model for Multimodal Data Fusion (FusDreamer) method.
+This paper has been published in IEEE TGRS 2025.
+This paper proposes a label-efficient remote sensing world model for multimodal data fusion.
+The FusDreamer uses the world model as a unified representation container to abstract common and high-level knowledge, promoting interactions across different types of data.

+If you have any queries, please do not hesitate to contact me (jinping_wang@foxmail.com).

 ## The designed prompts in this paper.